Transformers for Modeling Physical Systems: Experiments and Results

-A total of four alternative machine learning models are implemented: a fully-connected auto-regressive model, a fully-connected LSTM model, a deep neural network Koopman model~\citep{lusch2018deep, otto2019linearly} and lastly an echo-state model~\citep{chattopadhyay2019data, lukovsevivcius2012practical}.
-All of these models have been proposed in past literature for predicting many dynamical systems.
-Each are provided the same training, validation and testing data sets containing $2048$, $64$ and $256$ time-series solved using a numerical solver, respectively.
+A total of four alternative machine learning models are implemented: a fully-connected auto-regressive model, a fully-connected LSTM model, a deep neural network Koopman model and lastly an echo-state model.
+All of these types of models have been proposed in past literature for predicting various physical systems (e.g. auto-regressive~\cite{geneva2020modeling}, fully-connected LSTMs~\cite{zhao2019long}, deep Koopman~\citep{lusch2018deep, otto2019linearly} and echo-state models~\citep{chattopadhyay2019data, lukovsevivcius2012practical}).
+Each are provided the same training, validation and testing data sets containing $2048$, $64$ and $256$ time-series at a time-step size of $\Delta t = 0.01$ solved using a Runge-Kutta numerical solver, respectively.
 The training data set contains time-series of $256$ time-steps while the validation and testing data sets have $1024$ time-steps.
 Each model is allowed to train for $500$ epochs if applicable.
 The proposed transformer and embedding model are trained for $200$ and $300$ epochs, respectively, with an embedding dimension of $32$.
-The embedding model is a simple fully-connected encoder-decoder model, $\mathcal{F}: \mathbb{R}^{3} \rightarrow \mathbb{R}^{32}; \mathcal{G}: \mathbb{R}^{32} \rightarrow \mathbb{R}^{3}$, which is trained first.
-The transformer is then trained with a context length of $64$ with $4$ transformer decoder layers.
+The embedding model is a simple fully-connected encoder-decoder model, $\mathcal{F}: \mathbb{R}^{3} \rightarrow \mathbb{R}^{32}; \mathcal{G}: \mathbb{R}^{32} \rightarrow \mathbb{R}^{3}$, illustrated in Fig.~\ref{fig:koopman_model_lorenz}.
+The transformer is trained with a context length of $64$ with $4$ transformer decoder layers.
+Both the training and validation data sets were chunked into a set of $64$ steps for the alternative models, when applicable, to train on the same context length.

 We plot four separate test cases in Fig.~\ref{fig:lorenz_pred} for which only the initial state is provided and the transformer model predicts $320$ time-steps.
-Several test predictions for alternative models are provided in Appendix~\ref{app:lorenz}.
-In general, we can see the transformer model is able to yield extremely accurate predictions even beyond its context length.
-Additionally, we plot the Lorenz solution for $25$k time-steps from a numerical solver and predicted from transformer model in Fig.~\ref{fig:lorenz_manifold}.
-Note both have the same structure, which qualitatively indicates that the transformer indeed maintains physical dynamics.
+Several test predictions for alternative models are provided in~\ref{app:lorenz}.
+In general, we can see that the transformer model is able to yield extremely accurate predictions even beyond its context length.
+Additionally, we plot the Lorenz solution for $25$k time-steps from a numerical solver and predicted from the transformer model in Fig.~\ref{fig:lorenz_manifold}.
+Note that both have the same structure, which qualitatively indicates that the transformer indeed maintains physical dynamics.